VisionReward: Fine-Grained Multi-Dimensional Human Preference Learning for Image and Video Generation

 \vpara{Fine-grained Visual Assessment.} Specifically, we use CogVLM2~\cite{hong2024cogvlm2} as the base model for image understanding, and CogVLM2-Video~\cite{hong2024cogvlm2} as the base model for video understanding.
 In terms of data, we have obtained millions of annotated binary question-answering pairs.
 Initially, we performed a balanced sampling on each binary question by addressing the imbalance between positive and negative examples, ensuring a roughly equal number of positive and negative instances associated with each binary question.
 Then we use balanced instruction tuning dataset consisting of binary questions to fine-tune base VLM.

-\vpara{Interpretable Preference Learning.} After trained on fine-grained dataset, \model can be adopt to judge any image or video by giving a series of binary response answers (``yes'' or ``no'') $\{A_i\}_{i=1}^N$, where $N$ represents the number of binary questions.
-We define reward of every binary question as $\{x_i\}_{i=1}^N$: We construct a feature vector $X = (x_1, \ldots, x_N)$, and use a set of linear weights $W = (w_1, \ldots, w_N)$ to obtain the final reward $R$:
+\vpara{Interpretable Preference Learning.} After trained on fine-grained dataset, \model can be adopt to give a series of binary response answers (``yes'' or ``no'') $\{A_i\}_{i=1}^N$, where $N$ represents the number of binary questions.
+We define reward of every binary question as $\{x_i\}_{i=1}^N$: